Colloquium: Spin-orbit effects in superconducting hybrid structures: Recent developments

-is non-zero, an anomalous $\phi_0$ JJ emerges.
-For instance, when all {\bf M} are perpendicular to each other, the spin-chirality is maximized.
+The situation changes in a S/F$_1$/F$_2$/F$_3$/S junction.
+When the magnetization ${\bf M}_i$ of the ferromagnets is such that the spin-chirality defined as ${\bf M}_1 \cdot ({\bf M}_2 \times {\bf M}_3)$ is non-zero, an anomalous $\phi_0$ JJ emerges.
+When all {\bf M} are perpendicular to each other, the spin-chirality is maximized.
 The reason for why the spin-chirality needs to be finite is precisely that both time-reversal symmetry and inversion symmetry are now broken in a manner that permits the $\phi_0$-effect (recall that ${\bf M}_j$ is a pseudovector).
-As discussed in \onlinecite{liu_prb_10}, the Andreev bound states in the junction may now be written

-where $c'$ is a new constant depending on details of the junction geometry, under the simplifying assumptions that the Zeeman-splitting in each F layer is equal and that the spin-chirality product is maximized.
+The Andreev bound states are~\cite{liu_prb_10} $E_i = E_\eta = E_{\eta,0} \cos(\phi + \eta c'h),\; \eta=\pm 1,$ where $c'$ is a new constant, under the simplifying assumptions that the Zeeman-splitting in each F layer is equal and that the spin-chirality product is maximized.
 The index $\eta$ is related to the spin of the Andreev bound state.
 The crucial difference from the S/F/S case is that the amplitude $E_{\eta,0}$ of the bound state is now unequal for the two bound states $\eta=\pm1$.
-Therefore, the total current at $\phi=0$ does not cancel out and a net anomalous supercurrent exists even at zero superconducting phase difference.
+Therefore, the total current at $\phi=0$ does not cancel out and a net anomalous supercurrent exists even at zero phase difference.

 A pictorial argument shows when a $\phi_0$-effect can appear, which is intuitively easier to understand than using matrix symmetry operations applied to the Hamiltonian of the system.
 Consider first a magnetic JJ with an arbitrary number of magnetic layers.
 Without SOC, there is no coupling between the spin degree of freedom and orbital motions of the electrons.
 Therefore, a global spin rotation should leave the supercurrent invariant: if all {\bf M} are rotated in the same way, the current stays the same.
-The goal is now to use this global spin rotation invariance as well as a spatial rotation of the entire JJ (imagine just taking the junction in your hands and turning it) to prove that $I(\phi) = -I(-\phi)$.
+The goal is now to use this global spin rotation invariance as well as a spatial rotation of the entire JJ to prove that $I(\phi) = -I(-\phi)$.
 As explained in Fig.~\ref{fig:phi01}, this is possible to accomplish for arbitrary {\bf M} directions with both one and two ferromagnets, but not with three (lower row) if the spin-chirality is finite.
 The pictorial proof shown in the figures can thus be used to prove if the $\phi_0$-effect is absent.
+We note that the same type of pictorial proof should be possible to use for non-reciprocal dissipative transport by replacing the superconducting phase differences $\pm\phi/2$ with voltages $\pm V/2$.